-Sunshine Coast musician Drew Wilson is calling for an independent body to make the local music industry a fair one.
+Sunshine Coast musician Drew Wilson is calling for an independent body to help make the local music industry fairer.

-His comments refer to Council-run Caloundra Music Festival (CMF), where Drew says local acts are continually left off the bill.
+His comments refer to the Council-run Caloundra Music Festival (CMF), where he says local acts are continually left off the bill.

 “It is a hard pill to swallow to see the same locals getting on the bill of our major music festival, just because they or their friends record at a particular studio, or work at a particular shop,” Drew says.

-“We have a lot of people doing things in their own backyard, and to feather their own caps.
+“We have a lot of people doing things in their own backyard and feathering their own caps.
 But this is diluting what we have and that’s really disappointing.

-Drew says for a region with “such an abundance of talented musicians” it lacks a “functioning overarching body”.
+Drew says that for a region with “such an abundance of talented musicians”, it lacks a “functioning overarching body”.

 “It would be great for an organisation to get behind and support the growth and nurturing of this in the same way that QMusic or the Gold Coast music groups have for their regions.”